[Please note that this year’s seed giveaway ended on January 25, 2020.]

-This year, I’m trying something new, in the hope of simplifying the giveaway process for both you and me.
-We’ll see if it works!
-There are two ways you can request free seeds: by placing an order through my Etsy shop or by sending me a self-addressed stamped envelope.
-Either way, I hope to keep this offer open from January 15 through January 31, 2019.
+There are two ways you can get free seeds: by placing an order through my Etsy shop or by sending me a self-addressed stamped envelope.
+Please read the details below.
+I hope to keep this offer open from January 15 through Sunday, January 25, 2020.
 I may have to cut off the requests sooner if my supply of giveaway seeds runs out, though, so I suggest that you get your request in quickly.
 Also, please do not post this offer on any other site.

 Requesting through My Seed Shop

-If you place any order through my shop, Hayefield on Etsy–even just one packet of seed, plus shipping–you can request one free packet of any of the 200 or so seeds I currently have available there, or one from the “Special List for Hayefield Readers” near the bottom of this post.
-The single shipping cost of $3.15 covers the postage and a padded envelope to protect the seeds you order.
+If you place any order through my shop, Hayefield on Etsy–even just one packet of seed, plus shipping–you can request two free packets from any of the over 220 seeds I currently have available there, or from the “Special List for Hayefield Readers” near the bottom of this post.
+The shipping cost of $3.15 (waived if you spend $35 or more) covers the postage and a padded envelope to protect the seeds you order.
 Please note that I ship Etsy orders only within the U.S..

-Put the name of your request (along with one alternate, please, just in case your first choice gets sold out), in the “Note to Seller” section on the checkout page.
-If you have any questions, feel free to contact me through Etsy or directly at email@example.com before placing your order.
+Put the names of your requests (along with one or two alternates, please, just in case one of your first choices gets sold out), in the “Note to Seller” section on the checkout page.
+Do not put them in your cart, or you will get charged for them and then I will have to arrange for a refund.
+If you have any questions, feel free to contact me through Etsy or directly at firstname.lastname@example.org before placing your order.
 I normally fill orders the same day they’re placed, but I may get a little behind if I get a lot of orders at once, so I hope you’ll be patient with me.

 Requesting through Hayefield

 If you prefer not to place an order through my shop, or if you live outside of the U.S., that’s fine too; I’d still be honored to share some of my garden with you.
-The list below includes an eclectic collection of over 50 seeds I’ve picked out from my complete list: many of my own top favorites, along with some oddities, “test” varieties, and Hayefield exclusives.
-Some of you may recognize seeds that you have shared with me in the past in this list.
+The list below includes an eclectic collection of 50 seeds I’ve picked out from my complete list: many of my own top favorites, along with some oddities, “test” varieties, and Hayefield exclusives.
+They are all open-pollinated and grown here at Hayefield without any chemicals.
+Those with location information are sustainably collected from native populations in my meadow areas.
+About half of these offerings are different than last year, so be sure to read through all of the options.
+(Some of you may recognize seeds that you have shared with me in the past in this list!)

-Please choose one you’d like to try, along with one alternate just in case your first choice isn’t available, and let me know in a comment on this post, in an email (firstname.lastname@example.org), or in the contact form at the very end of this post.
-I will respond by email to confirm your request and give you my mailing address so you can send me a self-addressed stamped envelope (or to get your address if you live outside the U.S.).
+Please choose one or two you’d like to try, along with one alternate just in case your first choice isn’t available, and let me know in a comment on this post, in an email (email@example.com), or in the contact form at the very end of this post.
+I will respond by email to confirm your request and give you my mailing address so you can send me a self-addressed stamped envelope, or to get your address if you live outside the U.S..
 If you do not hear back from me within 24 hours of making your request, either I didn’t get your request or my response went astray, so please try again with a different method.

 If you want more information on any of these before making your choice, most of the names are linked to their respective page in my Etsy shop, where you’ll find a photo, description, and germination information.
 The few that aren’t linked are from my “Special List for Hayefield Readers” at the bottom of this post.